Written by Tamira Gunzburg, at HouseME, Smart Property Rental for Landlords and Tenants.

-One of the things that has unexpectedly become clear during the Covid-19 crisis, is what generation “Z” stands for.
+One of the things that have unexpectedly become clear during the Covid-19 crisis, is what generation “Z” stands for.
 Zoom!
 Join the digital generation if you haven’t already, and get your video conferencing game on.
 You can download Zoom for free here.

 Next, set an appointment with your current tenants and the prospective tenant for a virtual viewing, and send them the link.
 Your tenant can be the ‘cameraman’ while you do the ‘voice-over’ from your own home, and the prospective tenant can ask all their questions then and there.